“What is light?” I asked my father.

 • Wisemen with extravagant gifts and Jesus’ uncompromising emphasis on simplicity.

-I think its a good time to be uncomfortable with God’s built in ambiguity.
-What do I need him for?
+Paradoxes help us to accept God’s built in ambiguity.
+What is God like?
+Well, that depends upon what is happening when I call on him.
 When I am desperately in need of his comfort, he is there like the waves of the sea washing over me.
 But when I do theology, and analyze God down to the smallest bits, then I’m better off accepting my own uncertainty.
 In the details of everyday life, I seem to be able to discern that something is good and God’s will for me to do, or perceive that something is doable and within my capabilities, but I can’t have both.
 It’s the darkness within me that still doesn’t comprehend the light.